This post is about the not-so-popular yet powerful feature of Gmail’s Send Mail As option where you can use a custom email using your own domain name.

 coolwebsite.com domain and I want an email address associated with that.
 Let’s say

 When you go to Gmail’s Settings > Accounts and Import, scroll down to Send Mail As and click Add another email address you own you should be able to add another email address as long as it could successfully forward emails to your Gmail address.

-However, Gmail recently changed its mechanics and are now asking users to input SMTP settings (which is a total bummer).
+However, Gmail is now asking users to input SMTP settings to proceed.
 Before this update, you can just add it the forwarding address and they’ll send a confirmation link to verify that you own that forwarding address and that’s it!
 But that’s not the case now…

 After a little research, I then discovered that they recently introduced Google Apps for Business - one feature is that you can create email addresses via Gmail using your domain name.
 But I’ve been doing this for a while now using their old Send Mail As settings.

 With the new settings, the user is now required to add SMTP settings to move on with the Send Mail As option, they have to get and pay for email hosting - which throws away the reason why we can use basic mail forwarding for Gmail.
 It followed Yahoo!‘s Small Business (previously Yahoo!
 Mail Plus) paid plan to customize the email you’ll be using to reply to a forwarded email - which is supposedly your custom email, not your Yahoo! email or Gmail.